shipuyao/myaksplayground/docs/guides/workload-identity/azure-workload-identity.md

 # Azure Workload Identity

+## Introduction

+[Azure AD workload identity](https://learn.microsoft.com/en-us/azure/active-directory/workload-identities/workload-identities-overview) uses [Service Account Token Volume Projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#serviceaccount-token-volume-projection) enabling pods to use a Kubernetes identity (that is, a service account).
+A Kubernetes token is issued and [OIDC federation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens) enables Kubernetes applications to access Azure resources securely with Azure AD based on annotated service accounts.

 ## Workload Identity Federation​

-Typicall, an applicaiton service running outside of Azure uses a secret or certificate to access protected resources in Azure, Microsoft Graph or Microsoft 365.
+Typically, an applicaiton service running outside of Azure uses a secret or certificate to access protected resources in Azure, Microsoft Graph or Microsoft 365.

 Secrets and certificates pose a secruity risk and can also expire which leads to service downtime.
 Managing secretes properly is hard and takes developers away from their real work building products.